HumanCapitalAnalysis/talks/README.md

 # Talks

-This repository contains all material for the talks.
+This public repository contains all material for the talks.

 ### [Overview on the Generalized Roy Model](https://github.com/policyMetrics/talks/blob/master/overview_generalized_roy/slides.pdf) by [peisenha](https://github.com/peisenha)